hongshuochen/2021Fall_TrojanMap/README.md

       std::vector<std::string> &location_ids);
 ```

+Brute-force and backtracking where we use early backtracking when the current cost is higher than current minimum.

 Please report and compare the time spent by these 2 algorithms.
 2-opt algorithm may not get the optimal solution.
 Please show how far your solution is from the optimal solution.